What Is Therapy For Antisocial Personality Disorder?

 Takeaway

 Someone with antisocial personality disorder (ASPD) may show impulsive, aggressive behavior and may disregard the rights and feelings of other people.
 There is not a set treatment for ASPD, and treatment often requires an individualized approach as well as proper diagnosis, but approaches such as therapy and medication for certain symptoms and co-occurring disorders may be helpful.
 Some types of treatment that may be used for individuals with ASPD include cognitive behavioral therapy (CBT) and anger and violence management.
-Online therapy may offer individuals with ASPD an approachable way to access therapeutic guidance from a mental health professional without needing to be in an office setting.
+Online therapy may offer individuals with ASPD an approachable way to get therapeutic guidance from a mental health professional without needing to be in an office setting.

 Work through personality disorder symptoms